AnApresyan/CS120-Intro-to-OOP-Monopoly-Group-Project/README.md

-# Anahit's and Alexander's Monopoly
+# Anahit and Alexander's Monopoly

 This is a program written in Java, which using Java Swing, simulates Monopoly: Classic Edition.
 Here is a guideline to help you get started to play it properly.